catibogC/PA2_ECE2112/README.md

 In getting the standard deviation of the randomized 5x5 array, the following statement was used:

-    np.std(X)
-    print(np.std(X))
+    np.std(X) #gets the standard deviation of every element in an array print(np.std(X))

-After getting the values for the mean and standard deviation of all the elements in the randomized 5x5 array, we can now
+After obtaining the mean and standard deviation of all elements in the randomized 5x5 array, we can now compute the normalized array.

+To input the equation, the following statement was used.
+The normalized array is expressed as X_normalized.

+X_normalized = (X - np.mean(X)) / np.std(X)
+print(X_normalized)